List of by-elections to the Auckland City Council: Background

 Local by-elections usually had a lower turnout compared to full local body elections.
 A notorious example occurred in August 1961 when a vacancy triggered the second by-election in under a year which had a turnout of only 3.65% of voters, prompting Mayor Dove-Myer Robinson to label the light turnout "...absolutely disgraceful.
 By failing to exercise their democratic right the public is just asking Parliament to take away from them the right to vote".
 By-elections on the city council were on occasion deferred if a substantial majority of the council agreed to fill the vacancy by appointment, resulting in the highest polling unsuccessful candidate at the previous election being appointed to the council unless there is a public demand for a poll to be held (known as extraordinary vacancies).
 This arrangement has happened several times such as in 1940 when Charles Bailey resigned his seat which was taken by Harry Butcher and March 1953 when Arthur Bailey died and his seat was taken by Bob Beechey.

 Two future Mayors of Auckland (John Allum and Dove-Myer Robinson) entered the council via by-elections in 1920 and 1952 respectively.

 List of by-elections

-1903–86

-Between 1903 and 1986 municipal elections in Auckland were conducted at large.
-The following is a list of by-elections held to fill vacancies on the Auckland City Council at large:
+Between 1903 and 1986 municipal elections in Auckland were conducted at-large.
+Between 1986 and 2010 municipal elections in Auckland were held via a Wards system of local electoral districts.
+The following is a list of by-elections held to fill vacancies on the Auckland City Council: